ciellie/eNews/README.md

 - register
 - log in

-This means the public landing page remains useful even before authentication.

 ---

-# 16. Article Rules
+# 13. Article Rules

-The Article model includes:
+An Article contains:

 - `title`
 - `content`